Ranvir-git/Ranvir-git/README.md

 # 💫 About Me:
 Hi, my name is Ranvir Kumar.
-I am currently working as a Software Engineer at Invoice Cloud, where my primary focus is on the Site Reliability Engineering (SRE) role.
-My work involves ensuring system reliability, performance, and scalability by monitoring services, analyzing incidents, and implementing improvements.
-In addition to my SRE responsibilities, I have a strong interest in full-stack web development, particularly with the MERN stack (MongoDB, Express.js, React, and Node.js).
-I enjoy exploring mod
+I am currently working as a Software Engineer at Invoice Cloud, with experience in full-stack development, DevOps, and automation testing.
+Strong in JavaScript, TypeScript, React, Node.js, and REST APIs, with hands-on experience in Selenium automation and SRE practices.
+Passionate about building scalable, reliable systems, writing clean code, and continuously learning new technologies.
+Enjoys solving real-world problems and contributing to impactful projects.

 ## 🌐 Socials: